pozapas/pozapas.github.io/content/podcasts/Decoding Causality.md

 <br>
 <br>

-### Episode 2: The Causality Quest: From Superstition to Science
+### Episode 2: The Causality Quest - From Superstition to Science
 For centuries, humanity relied on intuition, folklore, and trial and error to understand the world.
 But how did we transition from anecdotal reasoning to the rigorous science of causal inference?
 In this episode, we uncover the historical breakthroughs that laid the foundation for modern causality, from the early insights of Francis Galton to the statistical revolution that shaped how we analyze cause and effect.

 {{< rawhtml >}}